yxlin/yxlin.github.io/_docs/random-effect-model/hddm.md

 I already have the likelihood, which is the DDM equation (Ratcliff & Tuerlinckx, 2002).
 I will need to set up my prior belief, namely prior distributions for the seven DDM parameters.
-In the case of hierarchical model, there are two set of prior distributions: one is usually called hyper-prior distributions  and the other simply prior distributions.
+In the case of hierarchical model, there are two sets of prior distributions: one is usually called hyper-prior distributions  and the other simply prior distributions.
 The former is my prior belief about the distributions (_pp.prior_ below) accounted by _pop.mean_ and _pop.scale_.
-The latter is my prior belief about separate DDM mechanism for each individual participant (_p.prior_ below).
+The latter is my prior belief about separate DDM mechanisms for each individual participant (_p.prior_ below).

 ```